Social Work (SWK)

 Focuses on the use of the planned change process through the application of theory and evidence-based practice knowledge to provide competent and effective clinical assessments and interventions for families and groups in Alaska.

-Registration Restrictions: Admission to the Master of Social Work with advanced standing or successful completion of the foundation curriculum.
+Registration Restrictions: Graduate standing, admission to the Master of Social Work, and successful completion of the generalist curriculum

 SWK A634 Transformational Leadership in Social Work Practice 3 Credits